SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/The-Importance-of-Friendship-in-Sales.md

 author: 'Rishi Mathur '
 publishDate: 1/2/2019
 coverImage: img/smile-while-you-dial.jpg
-metaTitle: The Importance of Friendship in Sales
+metaTitle: LeadIQ | The Importance of Friendship in Sales
 metaDescription: >-
   As Sales Associates, we were trained to smile and dial, like a bunch of robo-dialing zombies on nitrous oxide, expected to make 150 calls, 75 emails